Encrypted-state quantum compilation scheme based on quantum circuit obfuscation for quantum cloud platforms: Encrypted-state quantum compilation scheme

 \subsubsection{Adaptive decoupling obfuscation algorithm}

-Inspired by the idea of dynamic decoupling \cite{das2021adapt}, QCSO constructs $LSP$ through the Adaptive Decoupling Obfuscation Algorithm (ADOA).
-Using two-qubit gates would introduce considerable overhead and may cause crosstalk errors.
+According to the concept of dynamic decoupling \cite{das2021adapt}, QCSO constructs $LSP$ through the Adaptive Decoupling Obfuscation Algorithm (ADOA).
+The use of two-qubit gates will incur considerable overhead and may cause crosstalk errors.
 Given the durations of a set of universal quantum gates, ADOA obtains the idle positions of the quantum circuit $C$ under analog operation through discrete-to-analog frame conversion based on the given quantum circuit $C$.

 To reduce the impact of additional gates on compilation and execution performance, ADOA applies a periodic series of inversion pulses ($XX,XY-4/8$) to the quantum bits.
-It places the gates $R_1$ and $R_2$, which form the $LSP$, into idle positions within the quantum circuit, which can help suppress idle-time decoherence.
-This approach corresponds to the adjacent construction of $LSP$ mentioned above.
-If the idle position is insufficient to insert the minimum pulse sequence, then check whether there are adjacent single-qubit gates before and after this position.
-If there are, insert a $ZZ$ pulse, and combine one of the $Z$ gates with the adjacent qubit gate into a new single-qubit gate.
-If there are none, no changes are made.
-This approach is an alternative to the long-distance construction of $LSP$.
-Conducting long-distance construction of $LSP$ on large-scale circuits will generate a huge amount of computation.
-Inserting $Z$ gates at multiple small idle positions can be regarded as an "approximate" long-distance construction.
+The gates $R_1$ and $R_2$ that form the $LSP$ are inserted into idle positions within the quantum circuit, which serves to suppress idle-time decoherence.
+The approach corresponds to the adjacent construction of $LSP$ mentioned above.
+If the idle position is insufficient to insert the minimum pulse sequence, then ADOA will check whether there are adjacent single-qubit gates before and after this position.
+If such gates exist, a $ZZ$ pulse is inserted, and one of the $Z$ gates is combined with an adjacent qubit gate to form a new single-qubit gate.
+If no adjacent single-qubit gates are present, the circuit remains unchanged.
+The approach is an alternative to the long-distance construction of $LSP$.
+When $LSP$ is constructed over large-scale circuits at a long distance, it will generate a huge amount of computation.
+An "approximate" long-distance construction can be achieved by inserting $Z$ gates at multiple small idle positions.
 The reason for inserting the $ZZ$ sequence instead of the XX sequence is that in the merging scenario, the $ZZ$ sequence pair has better performance in suppressing dephasing noise and crosstalk residues.
 It is easier to maintain the logic after merging.

-Although inserting any pulse sequence contributes positively to obfuscating the quantum circuit structure, merging the $ZZ$ sequences weakens the suppression of decoherence noise.
+Although the insertion of any pulse sequence contributes positively to the obfuscation of the quantum circuit structure, the merging of $ZZ$ sequences weakens the suppression of decoherence noise.
 Therefore, ADOA sets the obfuscation decoupling parameters to achieve a trade-off between noise suppression and circuit structure protection.
-The detailed procedure of ADOA is shown in Algorithm \ref{alg2}.
+The detailed procedure of ADOA is described in Algorithm \ref{alg2}.